manassaloi/manassaloi.github.io/_posts/2020-05-19-master-communication-writing.markdown

 ---
 layout: post
-title:  "[Communication Master Post] How to write and communicate better"
+title:  "[Communication Master Post] How to communicate better"

 ---